by Stephen Grande, TrainWeb.com Website Administrator

 In 2000, Midcom hired a new programmer who was waiting to be placed on assignment with one of Midcom's clients.
 Since he had an interest in trains, Midcom had him temporarily do some work for TrainWeb.
 Ray and I were immediately impressed with his programming and web design abilities and brought him full-time onto our staff.
 That is how Shivam Surve joined the TrainWeb team and became our key designer for new features and new websites at that time.

 While Ray Burns and Shivam Surve moved to La Plata, Missouri, and set up the new TrainWeb.com / TrainParty.com building there, my wife and I remained in California where I continued work on TrainWeb.com from an office in my home.
-In December of 2011, my wife and I moved to Vancouver, Washington, where our new home office overlooks the route of the Portland segment of the Amtrak Empire Builder on a very busy BNSF line.
-We do have webcams in our home in Vancouver that capture live streaming video of the BNSF and Amtrak trains on these tracks.
-We are currently working on technology that will allow TrainWeb to share this live streaming video with our web visitors to RailCams.com.
-Until we have live streaming video available you can view short video clips of trains, including the Amtrak Empire Builder, that are posted almost daily to: RailCams.org/WA-FL .
+In December of 2011, my wife and I moved to Vancouver, Washington, where our new home office overlooked the route of the Portland segment of the Amtrak Empire Builder on a very busy BNSF line.
+For a few years we had webcams in our home in Vancouver that captured live streaming video of the BNSF and Amtrak trains on these tracks.

 Frequent TrainWeb Rail Travel Writers: